FlaxEngine/FlaxDocs/manual/graphics/post-effects/color-grading.md

 **Lookup Table (LUT)** is used to perform color correction for the final rendered image.
 The blending is performed in LDR and is applied after tonemapping, procedural color correction and exposure control.

-**LUT** textures used in Flax must be unwrapped **256x16** textures imported without compression, without mipmaps and with RGB channels usd only.
+**LUT** textures used in Flax must be unwrapped **256x16** textures imported without compression, without mipmaps and with RGB channels used only.

 Example LUT texture:
 ![LUT Texture](media/LUT_LateSunsetTable.png)